biocorecrg/ELIXIR_containers_nextflow/README.md

 ## When & Where ?

-Mon 11 & Tue 12 May 2020, Clemenspoort Ghent (confirmed).
+Mon 11 & Tue 12 May 2020

+Clemenspoort Ghent (confirmed).

 ## Target audience

 Bioinformaticians with no or little knowledge of containers.

 ## Requirements

+If trainees bring their own laptop, they should install:
+* ...